mwatkins1970/SpellGPT/README.md

 This tool currently consists of a single python script, spellGPT.py.
 Apologies for the terrible code (all of my unnecessary global variables, etc).
 I realise it's a mess, but I'm just getting back into programming after many years away from it and had never built a GUI before.
 Bear with me.

-I'm using the matplotlib and tkinter libraries for the GUI.
+I've used the matplotlib and tkinter libraries for the GUI.

 SETUP